deciduously/music/post.md

 To go counter-clockwise, go up by a perfect fourth every time, which is 5 semitones.
 This is known as "circle of fourths", and is more commonly associated with [jazz](https://en.wikipedia.org/wiki/Jazz) music whereas fifths are seen in more [classical](https://en.wikipedia.org/wiki/Classical_music) contexts.

-We can generate all of them by just passing each note into `Key::new()`:
+This program doens't use it, but we can generate all of them by just passing each note into `Key::new()`:

 ```rust
 impl Scale {